Iain Turner

-Iain Ross Turner (born 26 January 1984) is a Scottish former professional footballer, who played as a goalkeeper and who works as goalkeeping coach at Tranmere Rovers.
+Iain Robert Turner (born 26 January 1984) is a Scottish former professional footballer, who played as a goalkeeper and who works as goalkeeping coach at Tranmere Rovers.
 He represented the Scotland under-21 team, the Scotland B team and been selected for the full Scotland squad.
 Turner previously played for Stirling Albion, Barnsley, Everton and several other clubs on loan.